Conditions › Plica Syndrome

 • Muscle imbalances that change how your kneecap tracks during movement

-Plica Syndrome Test and Diagnosis
+Plica Syndrome Symptoms

-Effective Knee Plica Syndrome Treatment
+Plica Syndrome Treatment

 Rehabilitation and Therapy